thingsboard/thingsboard.github.io/docs/trendz/calculate-time-to-value.md

 {% include images-gallery.html imageCollection="calc-time-to-value-job" %}

 Now you can return to your visualization and add the new telemetry with the prediction.
-You probably need to change the template to Table to make it understandable.
+You may change the view template to Table to make it simpler for end users to analyze time to event.

 **WARNING:** pay attention that the countdown telemetry will exist only for future time for the first launch and since time only future values will be updated.

 {% include images-gallery.html imageCollection="calc-time-to-value-table" %}

+## Configure alert generation

-4.Now when we have countdown telemetry, and it is available on the ThingsBoard we can create an alarm rule to ask the system to notify us about the problem in the future.
+Now when we have countdown telemetry, and it is available on the ThingsBoard we can create an alarm rule to ask the system to notify us about the problem in the future.
 For this purpose, we need to find the device/asset profile of the needed device.

 After that, we need to go to the Edit mode, go to the “Alarm Rules” tab, and click the “Add alarm rule” button, and you will see a template of the new alarm rule.